 Leg Swings – Using the nearest fence or wall to steady yourself, stand on your right leg and swing the left leg forward and backward.
 Then switch, stand on your left leg and swing the right leg forward and backward.

 High Knees – Run in place while lifting your knees.
 Alternate lifting both knees in the air.
-Touch your right knee to your right elbow and left knee to your left elbow.
+Touch your right knee to your right elbow and your left knee to your left elbow.
 Remember to keep your arms at 90-degree angles.